Achraf Hakimi, All Other Winners at the 2025 CAF Awards, As South African Stars Miss Out

 CAF dismisses Orlando Pirates’ case, fines club as Saint-Eloi Lupopo prepares for Sundowns clash

 Former Stellenbosch FC defender Tylon Smith, now at Championship club Queens Park Rangers, had also been in contention after winning the U20 Africa Cup of Nations Best Player award.
-He impressed again at the U20 World Cup and was shortlisted alongside Morocco U17 captain Abdeallah Ouzzane, but both were beaten by Othman Maamma — the Golden Ball winner after Morocco’s successful World Cup campaign.
+He impressed again at the U20 World Cup and was shortlisted alongside Morocco U17 captain Abdeallah Ouzzane, but both were beaten by Othman Maamma, the Golden Ball winner after Morocco’s successful World Cup campaign.

-One of the night’s standout winners was Fiston Mayele, who walked away with the Interclub Player of the Year award following a spectacular CAF Champions League campaign.
+One of the night’s standout winners was Fiston Mayele, who walked away with the Men’s Interclub Player of the Year award following a spectacular CAF Champions League campaign.

-All winners at CAF awards
+All winners at the 2025 CAF awards

 Goal of the Year: Clement Mzize